ezweave/pretty-functional/chapters/one/one.md

 (p: number, i: number): number => p * i
 ```

 Now some of you might know that `reduce` isn't really recursive, and you're correct.
-But it is _often_ used in place of explcit recursion and, aside from the call stack, can be thought of in a similar fashion.
+I've basically cheated.
+But it is _often_ used in place of explicit recursion and, aside from the call stack, can be thought of in a similar fashion.

 `reduce` starts with some initial value, then calls the `iteratee` function until it's mapped over all items in the collection.